EdinburghGenomics/bashmocker/README.md

 ## What if my script invokes programs /by/explicit/path?

-`BashMocker` tries to patch these by defining functions, which are then fed to BASH via the BASH_ENV setting.
+`BashMocker` tries to patch these by defining functions, which are then fed to Bash via the BASH_ENV setting.
 This is very hacky but can work sometimes.
 If you're only using this module for writing regression tests then often a hacky solution is fine.

 ## What cannot be mocked out?

-Shell builtins, because BASH does not look for these in the path.
+Shell builtins, because Bash does not look for these in the PATH.
 I've not found a good reason to mock them out in any case.
 They could be done with the hack described above I guess - at present you'll have to call the internal `_add_mockfunc()` directly to make that work.

-## Does it only work with BASH?
+## Does it only work with Bash?

-The main mocking mechanism simply pokes dummy programs into the PATH, so CSH scripts or Makefiles or compiled applications or even Python scripts (please don't!) can be tested this way.
+The main mocking mechanism simply pokes dummy programs into a directory added to the PATH, so CSH scripts or Makefiles or compiled applications or even Python scripts (please don't!) can be tested this way.

-Internally the module creates these dummy programs as little BASH scripts, but you can also force a different interpreter to be set using eg. `BashMocker(shell="/bin/dash")`.
-The mechanism will work with DASH or with compatibility-mode BASH, but seriously who has Python3 and not BASH on their system??
+Internally the module creates these dummy programs as little Bash Scripts, but you can also force a different interpreter to be set using eg. `BashMocker(shell="/bin/dash")`.
+The mechanism will work with Dash or with compatibility-mode Bash, but seriously who has Python3 and not Bash on their system??

-The hack that allows mocking of programs with '/' in the name, ie. programs that are invoked directly without searching the PATH, only works for BASH.
+The hack that allows mocking of programs with '/' in the name, ie. programs that are invoked directly without searching the PATH, only works for Bash.
 POSIX shell doesn't let you make functions with '/' in the name.
+I thought I could achieve it with aliases, but I hit a dead end.